Fermat's factorization method: Multiplier improvement

 Fermat's method works best when there is a factor near the square-root of N.

 If the approximate ratio of two factors ($d/c$) is known, then a rational number $v/u$ can be picked near that value. $Nuv = cv \cdot du$, and Fermat's method, applied to Nuv, will find the factors $cv$ and $du$ quickly.
 Then $\gcd(N,cv)=c$ and $\gcd(N,du)=d$.
 (Unless c divides u or d divides v.)

 Generally, if the ratio is not known, various $u/v$ values can be tried, and try to factor each resulting Nuv.
 R. Lehman devised a systematic way to do this, so that Fermat's plus trial division can factor N in $O(N^{1/3})$ time.

 Other improvements

 The fundamental ideas of Fermat's factorization method are the basis of the quadratic sieve and general number field sieve, the best-known algorithms for factoring large semiprimes, which are the "worst-case".
 The primary improvement that quadratic sieve makes over Fermat's factorization method is that instead of simply finding a square in the sequence of $a^2 - n$, it finds a subset of elements of this sequence whose product is a square, and it does this in a highly efficient manner.
-The end result is the same: a difference of square mod n that, if nontrivial, can be used to factor n.
+The end result is the same: a difference of squares mod n that, if nontrivial, can be used to factor n.